ernie-bernie/Mood-of-the-Room/Developing_Journal/Week_1.md

 - I do not know what qualifies as AI
 - There are different ways to measure the distance, I need to look into that
 - I do not really know what k-NN is and how voting works
+- What if there is a split in the votes, or if the program is uncertain?
+Would forcing a mood or saying that it is uncertain be better?
+I need to look into that

 ## OVERVIEW OF WEEK: